Bridgeconn/autographa-lite/README.md

 This should start the application and open up the main screen.

 ## Contributing
-Please read the [CONTRIBUTE](https://github.com/Bridgeconn/bib-edit/blob/master/CONTRIBUTE.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTE](https://github.com/Bridgeconn/bib-edit/blob/master/CONTRIBUTE.md) page for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
 This project is licensed under the liberal MIT License.
-See [LICENSE](https://github.com/Bridgeconn/bib-edit/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/Bridgeconn/bib-edit/blob/master/LICENSE) for more details.

 ## Acknowledgments
 * Friends of Agape for their support and contributions.